 No Tinder Equals No Fire

-Fire is almost around the corner but before you even think about it you are going to need embers in order to light your fire/the spark for the fire.
+Fire is almost around the corner but before you even think about it you are going to need embers in order to light your fire, you need a spark for the fire.
 Timber can be done in a lot of ways but my personal favorite is cutting strips of wood using a well sharpened knife and using that to light the fire, if you don’t have a knife at hand you can always craft your own stone axe.
 It usually doesn’t take a lot of time and it probably isn’t the most practical way of doing it, but I like it.
 Other ways of getting tinder include small branches and leaves, tree bark and even tree sap which also makes a mean glue if you know how to do it!
+A quick alternative for tinder is tree resin, you can find resin on damaged trees, cut some of it and use it for your fire.
+Please do not take all the resin from the wound of the shrub as it won’t be able to heal without it.

 Starting Said Fire